Foundation learning (ages 14-18)

 We are the first Deaf education provision in England to offer Supported Internships.
 Our aim is to prepare young people for working life; to help them achieve their best in education to ultimately make the progression into employment.
 We aim to ensure the transition into the world of work is smooth.
 Young people are supported by a Job Coach who provides communication support and teaches employability skills, together with a tutor who is the key contact between the employer and the Deaf Academy.

-We are the first Deaf education provider in the UK to set up Supported Internships.
+We are one of the first Deaf education provider in the UK to set up Supported Internships.
 Our aim as a post-16 provision is to prepare our students for working life; to help them achieve their best in education and to make the progression to employment.

 Supported Internships are a structured study programme based primarily with an employer.
 They enable young people aged 16-24 with a statement of Special Educational Needs, or an Education, Health and Care plan, to achieve sustainable employment by equipping them with the skills they need for work, through learning in the workplace.
 Supported Internships are unpaid, and last for a minimum of six months.